 Half-term at Worcestershire County Museum at Hartlebury Castle promises to be great family fun with four days of springtime crafts.

-In addition, children will also be able to follow our 'I Spy' Spring Explorer Trail around the museum and discover over 1000 years of history including toys from the past, historic room sets and beautiful Gypsy caravans.
+In addition, children will also be able to follow a trail around the museum and discover over 1000 years of history including toys from the past, historic room sets and beautiful Gypsy caravans.

-The admission charge is £5 adults, £2.50 children & concessions or £13 for a family ticket.
-For a day’s craft activities there is an additional charge of £2 per child.
+The admission charge is adults £5, children/concessions £2.50 or a family ticket for £13.
+For a day’s activities there is an additional charge of £2 per child.
 Or, a Family Pass valid for 12 months is available for £32 which includes all the activities and events through the year.